ufs-community/land-DA_workflow/docs/source/DASystem.rst

       Limit the action of a QC filter to a subset of variables or to specific channels.

       ``name``
          Name of the filter variable.
 Users may indicate additional filter variables using the ``name`` field on consecutive lines (see code snippet below).
-Valid values: ``totalSnowDepth``
+Valid values include: ``totalSnowDepth``

-         ..
-COMMENT: Are there other valid values?
-Add code snippet with example of multiple names or delete comment.

          .. code-block:: console